Using 3D Cameras to Monitor Social Distancing

 How to Build Your Own Smart Alarm

 These DIY alarm systems have been set-up in every Stereolabs office where team members are present.
 To ensure that wherever you are around the world you’re able to build your own smart alarm, we’re sharing the hardware and software used for this project.
-Here are the hardware components used for the alarm:
+Here are the hardware and software components used for the alarm: